J&J Medical Connect

 • Patients (age ≥18 years) who had a diagnosis of PsA and initiated on a United States Food and Drug Administration (USFDA)-approved PsA medication at the enrollment.

-• Patients who met Assessment of Spondyloarthritis International Society (ASAS) criteria for radiographic or nonradiographic axial spondyloarthritis (AxSpA), and initiated on a USFDA- approved biologic or biosimilar treatment of AS or AxSpA at the enrollment.
+• Patients who met Assessment of Spondyloarthritis International Society (ASAS) criteria for radiographic or nonradiographic axial spondyloarthritis (AxSpA), and initiated on a USFDA-approved biologic or biosimilar treatment of ankylosing spondylitis (AS) or AxSpA at the enrollment

 • The analysis from March 2017 to September 2021 included biologic-naïve and biologic-experienced patients who initiated TREMFYA at or after enrollment.